code-423n4/2024-03-zksync/docs/Smart contract Section/System contracts bootloader description.md

 Note, that you can *not* use the pointer that you received via calldata as returndata (i.e. return it at the end of the execution frame).
 Otherwise, it would be possible that returndata points to the memory slice of the active frame and allow editing the `returndata`.
 It means that in the examples above, C could not return a slice of its calldata without memory copying.

 Note, that the rule above is implemented by the principle "it is not possible to return a slice of data with memory page id lower than the memory page id of the current heap", since a memory page with smaller id could only be created before the call.
 That's why a user contract can usually safely return a slice of previously returned returndata (since it is guaranteed to have a higher memory page id).
 However, system contracts have an exemption from the rule above.
-It is needed in particular to the correct functionality of the `CodeOracle` system contract (TODO: link).
+It is needed in particular to the correct functionality of the `CodeOracle` system contract.
+You can read more about it [here](#codeoracle).
 So the rule of thumb is that returndata from `CodeOracle` should never be passed along.

-Some of these memory optimizations can be seen utilized in the [EfficientCall](https://github.com/code-423n4/2023-10-zksync/blob/main/code/system-contracts/contracts/libraries/EfficientCall.sol) library that allows to perform a call while reusing the slice of calldata that the frame already has, without memory copying.
+Some of these memory optimizations can be seen utilized in the [EfficientCall](https://github.com/code-423n4/2024-03-zksync/blob/7e85e0a997fee7a6d75cadd03d3233830512c2d2/code/system-contracts/contracts/libraries/EfficientCall.sol#L32) library that allows to perform a call while reusing the slice of calldata that the frame already has, without memory copying.

 ### Returndata & precompiles